Alexhb61/graph_algorithms/Clique/Quasi_Orders.md

 ### Concern
 I get too excited/distracted by potential instatiations of this theorem.
 I found that clique cover is closed under induced minors, and misread a theorem causing me to think it had a finite obstruction set.
+When we think of the operations as forming a quasi-order, the quasi-order being well-founded is sufficient for the obstruction set to be finite.
 ## Problem with the canonical antichain for subgraphs:
 To the best of my current understanding, a property closed under subgraphs only has a finite obstruction set if and only if it has finite interesection with the canonical antichain.
 For the subgraph relation, the canonical antichain is the cycle on n verticies and the path on n verticies with doubled endpoints.